 If you grow up telling yourself that you are unlovable, you are going to unconsciously stick to that story.
 But think about this.
 What if your best friend were to tell you that they were unlovable?
-What if your parent told you that?
+How might things change if your parent told you that?
 What if a random person in a Starbucks told you that?
 You’d probably think they were being ridiculous!

 Now put yourself in your best friend, parent, or random person in Starbucks’ shoes.
 If you came up to them and said you were unlovable, despite the story you have been telling yourself for decades, they would also think that you were being ridiculous.

 Therapists help patients create narratives so they can step out of their story and view it from an outsider’s perspective.
 This technique is called externalising.